 4. Giant Schnauzer

 Giant Schnauzers are known for their alert and confident personality, making them excellent watch dogs.
 They are highly intelligent and independent, with a natural instinct to protect their family and territory.
-Their size, strength, and courage also contribute to their effectiveness as watch dogs, as they can intimidate intruders and effectively deter potential threats.
+Their stable temperament, along with their size, strength, and courage, contribute to their effectiveness as watch dogs, as they can intimidate intruders and effectively deter potential threats.
 On average, a Giant Schnauzer weighs between 55-85 pounds and can grow up to 27-28 inches tall at the shoulder.
 Giant Schnauzers are also often used in police work, as they are highly trainable and have a strong work ethic.
 They excel in roles such as sniffer dogs and protection dogs, making them valuable assets to law enforcement agencies.

 5. Boxer